G0PLY/DCLXVI_X/README.md

 ...
 Good Luck.

 --------------------------------------------------------------------------------------------------
+To-do-list (coming soon): Spell icons, Overhead buff icons

+Latest Updates:
+9/27/23 -- classes revamped a bit (new abilities if old was multiplayer), drops on death disactivated, class spec books no longer drop/sell, golem shouldn't atk diablo

-9/25/23 -- Health regen fixed, was broken on the following; Sorcerer, Sage, Bloodmage, Traveler, Witch, Warlock, Battlemage added costs/lv reqs to a few overlooked items, remove testing ids from pre/suf on items, item/gold drop on death is active again
+9/25/23 -- Health regen fixed, was broken on the following; Sorcerer, Sage, Bloodmage, Traveler, Witch, Warlock, Battlemage added costs/lv reqs to a few overlooked items, remove testing ids from pre/suf on items

-9/22/23 -- This is probably the last major update I will be making to this mod Removed Multiplayer removed all info about the mod if ya want to know anything about it download and play...

 --------------------------------------------------------------------------------------------------

 Prebuilt Windows Version only...

-Download DCLXVI_92523.zip (Singleplayer only, has more features but less traditional style, has Bloodmage)
+Download DCLXVI_92723.zip (Singleplayer only, has more features but less traditional style, has Bloodmage)

 Download DCLXVI_6123.zip (Multiplayer, less features but more traditional style, no Bloodmage)